 - When the executive director has received a formal grievance, within three work days of receipt, the executive director will implement Review Procedures and inform the intern of any action taken.

 - When needed, a review panel will be convened by the executive director to review a grievance filed by an intern.

 - The Panel will consist of three staff members selected by the executive director with recommendations from the internship director and the intern who filed the grievance.
 The executive director will appoint a Chair of the Review Panel.

 - In response to a grievance, the intern has a right to express concerns about the training program or internship staff members and the internship program or staff has the right and responsibility to respond.

 - Within five (5) work days, a Panel will meet to review the grievance and to examine the relevant material presented.

 - Within three (3) work days after the completion of the review the Panel will submit a written report to the executive director, including any recommendations for further action.
 Recommendations made by the Review Panel will be made by majority vote if a consensus cannot be reached.

 - Within three (3) work days of receipt of the recommendation, the executive director will either accept or reject the Review Panel’s recommendations.
 If the executive director rejects the recommendation, the executive director may refer the matter back to the Panel for further deliberation and revised recommendations or may make a final decision.

 - If referred back to the Panel, a report will be presented to the executive director within five (5) work days of the receipt of the executive director’s request of further deliberation.
-The executive director then makes a final decision regarding what action is to be taken and informs the internship director and the training director.
+The executive director then makes a final decision regarding what action is to be taken and informs the internship director.
 This decision is not subject to appeal.

-- The internship director and training director inform the intern, staff members involved, and necessary members of the training staff of the decision and any action taken or to be taken.
+- The internship director inform the intern, staff members involved, and necessary members of the training staff of the decision and any action taken or to be taken.